JoranVandenbroucke/joranvandenbroucke.github.io/assets/markdown/GART/gart.md

  return { v1, v2 };
 }
 </code></pre>
 Voila, most of the work is done, we just need our intersection algorithm, and we are done.
-Easy right?

 ## Intersection
 So, the intersection algorithm, it's complicated right?
 No!
 Not at all!